Ozone Is Toxic!

-The triple bond of ozone is quite weak and one atom needs to be shed to make it stable again.
-So when it passes near another single oxygen atom or another (triple atomed) ozone molecule, the surplus (loose) atoms will break away and re-combine into oxygen pairs.
+The triple bond of ozone is quite weak and unstable.
+One atom needs to be shed to make it stable again.
+So when it passes near another single oxygen atom or another (triple-atom) ozone molecule, the surplus (loose) atoms will break away and re-combine into stable oxygen pairs.

-All the time the sun shines on the upper atmosphere, a churning mass of billions of these reactions is happening.
+All the time the suns rays shine on the upper atmosphere, a churning mass of billions of these reactions is happening.
 We call this the Ozone layer and the energy absorbed by it all, reduces the intensity of the UV light to a level that life on the Earth below can tolerate.

 Things are quite different at ground level.